Traffic tickets: How to fight a speeding ticket in Minnesota

 2. Continuance for Dismissal Without a Plea

-The prosecutor can agree to continue the speeding charge for a period of time, for example 12 months, on various conditions.
-At the end, if all conditions are met, court administration dismisses the charge.
-No guilty plea offered.
-No adjudication made.
+The prosecutor can agree to continue the speeding charge for up to 12 months, on various conditions.
+And at the end, if all conditions are met, court administration dismisses the charge.
+No guilty plea is ever offered.
+And no adjudication is ever made.
 So, nothing is certified by court administration to the Minnesota Department of Public Safety, as a result.

 Typical conditions include payment of prosecution and court costs (instead of a fine), and no same or similar violations.
 The term used for this outcome varies from one local area to another.
-Other terms commonly used include: Agreement to Suspend Prosecution, Deferred Prosecution, Continuance WithOut a Plea (CWOP).
+Other common terms include: Agreement to Suspend Prosecution, Deferred Prosecution, Continuance WithOut a Plea (CWOP).

 3. Local or City Ordinance violation citation

 An Ordinance violation citation, instead of state statute: Police officers have discretion to cite drivers with a violation of a local or city Ordinance instead of a Minnesota State Statute.
-If they do, you should be able to pay the fine, and still benefit from it not going on your Minnesota Driver’s License Record.
+And if they do, you should be able to pay the fine, but keep it off your Minnesota Driver’s License Record.

 This is something a police officer can, in his or her discretion, decide to do for you.
 Prosecutors can, too.
 For more on this in Minneapolis, as an example, see Minneapolis Criminal Lawyer page.
 Call a good speeding lawyer with any questions about local ordinances.